dvisger/r-training/R Intermediate/Presentation.md

 Follow along in R by running what is in the code block

-Please install packages to start:
+Please install and load packages to start:

 ```r
 install.packages("tidyverse")